morea-framework/morea-framework.github.io/docs/change-hi/tips.md

 Note: You will always need to change the morea_id field!
 Otherwise Morea will terminate with an error that a duplicate ID has been found.

-## Tip 3: Make your module images square
+## Make your module images square

+In many cases, the module you are implementing already has a module image.
+But if not, you want to make it square.

 In your module definition file, you will see a `module_icon_url` property in the front matter.
 For example: